 Halloween is a fun time of year, full of fun costumes, parties, and snacks.
 Unfortunately, most of these snacks are candy that is high in sugar.
-Sugar will ruin any good diet as well as make you feel nasty and bloated.
+Sugar will ruin any good diet and make you feel nasty and bloated.
 Sugar also leads to many health problems, like diabetes, obesity, and bad teeth.

 October is an excellent month in so many ways.
-The leaves are falling, the weather is changing, and there are pumpkins everywhere.
-This is also the month that starts the “fall of body destruction,” as we call it here at Mighty Great Fitness.
-The fall of body destruction means letting go of all of our fitness and health needs when fall hits.
+The leaves are falling, the weather changes, and pumpkins are everywhere.
+The bad news is that this is the month that starts the “fall of body destruction,” as we call it here at Mighty Great Fitness.
+The fall of body destruction means letting go of our fitness and health needs when fall hits.

 Why do we let ourselves go at the end of the year?
 That is a great question, and it is not your fault.
 Well, not entirely your fault.
 October starts the month of Halloween, and everywhere you go, there are parties and decorations and events and, worst of all, candy.
 Candy is given out all month long, and not just to kids in costumes.
 You will find it everywhere; your kids bring it home, the stores are selling it in bulk, the bank has a jar sitting out, and one by one, you find yourself taking a piece or two.
 One or two pieces can be harmless, but if you do this, even 20 out of the 31 days of October, you have now eaten 40 pieces of candy and consumed roughly 3200 calories and 320 grams of sugar.
-To be honest, most people consume more than two pieces of candy in a sitting, and if you add in any Halloween parties where there are chips, baked goods, soda, and alcohol involved, you are consuming more than you realize.
+Most people consume more than two pieces of candy in a sitting, and if you add in any Halloween parties with chips, baked goods, soda, and alcohol, you are consuming more than you realize.

 Hand out non-sugary foods